xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 ```
 1. With "Header" highlighted in the "Pipeline Browser" menu,
-   click on "proc" and "vel" in the "Cell Arrays" menu
+   click on "proc" in the "Cell Arrays" menu
 2. Click green Apply button
 3. Click on the "slice" icon -- three to the right of the calculator.
    This will create "Slice 1" in the Pipeline Browser which will be highlighted.
 4. Click on "Z Normal"
 5. Unclick the "Show Plane" button
 6. Click green Apply button
-7. Change the drop-down menu option (above the calculator row) from "VtkBlockColors" to "vel"
+7. Change the drop-down menu option (above the calculator row) from "vtkBlockColors" to "proc"
 (We could also color the grid by "proc" -- the integer id of the processor owning that grid.)
 ```